Eucalyptus globulus: Plantations

-Large blue gum eucalyptus in Pleasanton, California – 46.5 m in height and 10.5 m in circumference.

 Blue gum is one of the most extensively planted eucalypts.
 Its rapid growth and adaptability to a range of conditions is responsible for its popularity.
 It is especially well-suited to countries with a Mediterranean-type climate, but also grows well in high altitudes in the tropics.

 It comprises 65% of all plantation hardwood in Australia with approximately 4,500 km² planted.

 In about 1860 Francis Cook planted the tree on the Monserrate Palace, his property at Sintra in Portugal.
 By 1878 the tree "had spread from one end of Portugal to the other".

-E. globulus begun to be planted as plantations in Los Lagos and Los Ríos regions of Chile in the 1990s.
+E. globulus began to be planted as plantations in Los Lagos and Los Ríos regions of Chile in the 1990s.
 However at these latitudes around the 40th parallel south the tree is at the southern border of the climatic conditions where it can grow, hence good growth in this part of southern Chile requires good site selection such as sunny north-facing slopes.
 Some of these plantations grow on red clay soil.